MALAV1308/Smart-Diagram/README.md

 # uml-designer
-Project to create application for generating UML class diagrams
+Project to create application for generating UML class diagrams.